KyleMayes/vulkanalia/tutorial/book/src/presentation/swapchain.md

 }
 ```

-The images were created by the implementation for the swap chain and they will be automatically cleaned up once the swap chain has been destroyed, therefore we don't need to add any cleanup code.
+The images were created by the implementation for the swapchain and they will be automatically cleaned up once the swapchain has been destroyed, therefore we don't need to add any cleanup code.

 I'm adding the code to retrieve the handles to the end of the `create_swapchain` function, right after the `device.create_swapchain_khr(...)` call.